Showing: 1 - 16 of 16 RESULTS

 Maintaining a positive and supportive learning environment is crucial for students with ADHD.
 Tutors should offer frequent praise and encouragement to boost students’ confidence and motivation.
 Positive reinforcement can be in the form of verbal praise, reward systems, or acknowledgment of effort rather than just outcomes.
 Celebrating small achievements can help students with ADHD stay engaged and persist in their learning efforts.
 By fostering a culture of positivity and resilience, tutors can cultivate a growth mindset and empower students with ADHD to overcome obstacles and reach their academic potential.

-Utilizing Technology
+Utilising Technology

 Technology can be a valuable tool for supporting students with ADHD in Sydney schools.
 Tutors can leverage educational apps, interactive learning platforms, and assistive technology tools to enhance engagement and accommodate different learning styles.
-For example, apps that provide visual timers or task organizers can help students manage their time and stay on track during tutoring sessions.
+For example, apps that provide visual timers or task organisers can help students manage their time and stay on track during tutoring sessions.
 By integrating technology into tutoring sessions, tutors can create dynamic and interactive learning experiences that cater to the diverse needs of students with ADHD, promoting active participation and knowledge retention.

 Effective Communication and Collaboration